 Of course, when I get home, I am a bit surprised to find people lounging about and hanging out.
 I even spot Clare lurking in the corner.
 What were they all doing here?

 Whatever the case, I don’t have time for them.
 I need to get some sleep.
 A lot of it.

 Truthfully, my mind had begun to wonder to Michael again.
-I had been able to keep it at bay by focusing on my public relations presentation and studying for finals, but without either to occupy me, I didn’t know how I was going to cope.
+I had been able to keep it at bay by focusing on my public relations presentation and studying for finals, but without either to occupy me, I don’t know how I am going to cope.
 I really do miss talking to Michael.
 So much!

 I pull out my phone and check it again for the zillionth time.
 Still no messages.
 I sigh.
 This was becoming torture.
-I didn’t think I could go like this any longer with no answers.
-I had to try calling him again.
+I don’t think I can go like this any longer with no answers.
+I have to try calling him again.

 Turning my phone over, I dial his number.
 It rings several times and then goes to voicemail.